Typically, we don't lose people because kihon gets too hard. Or because they take one too many kote to the ribs.

 In this post, I’m going to connect that research to something that matters most to us as coaches: dojo culture.
 Because theory is nice, but culture is what shows up in the messy, sweaty, never-quite-goes-to-plan world of keiko.
 It’s what holds our clubs together, especially when everything else gets hard.

+I get it though: "they don't know where to go...they're only [beginners/kids/etc]."
 But autonomy doesn’t mean chaos.
 It doesn’t mean letting everyone vote on what kirikaeshi looks like this week.
-Or what playlist to run during suburi.
-It means creating small, deliberate spaces where students feel like they have a real hand in shaping their development.
+Or what Spotify playlist to run during suburi.
+It means creating small, deliberate spaces where our students feel like they have a real hand in shaping their own development and their own training environment.
 Spaces where their choices matter, not just their compliance.

-And so, autonomy matters because it taps into ownership.
-And this sense of ownership is what keeps people chasing improvement long after the novelty wears off.
+In simple terms, autonomy matters because it taps into ownership.
+And this sense of ownership is what keeps people chasing improvement long after the novelty of getting into bogu wears off.

 So how do you build ownership without surrendering structure?